 Translated by Rob Mimpriss

 I write with regard to the smuggling in Caernarfon, concerning which you and I, my Lord, have long corresponded, and in the pursuit of which my officers have frequently placed their lives at risk.
 It is my humblest honour to inform you that due to the perspicuity and selflessness of our witness, a known smuggler has been arrested and brought to trial, and has been found guilty and sentenced…

 It was a dark and drizzly night.
 The eight o’clock bell sounded across the maritime town of Caernarfon, one damp evening in December, 1750.
 At its sound faded, a number of men met on a corner of the quay, on the border of St Mary’s churchyard.
-Despite the dim light that penetrated through the church window, it would be hard for the sharpest of eye to perceive that four men were there.
+Despite the dim light that penetrated through the church window, it would have been hard for even the sharpest of eyes to perceive that the four men were there.

 ‘The owl is late tonight,’ said Barni.

 ‘Here it is on the word,’ said Ned.